creativescala/creative-scala/book/src/pages/part-one-conclusions.md

 [George Savva](https://linktr.ee/georgemsavva) creates artworks that make creative use of parametric curves.
 He also posts detailed breakdowns of the process behind his images [such as this post which uses Lissajous curves](https://georgemsavva.github.io/creativecoding/posts/lissajous/).

-[Jared Tarbell](http://www.complexification.net/gallery/) is a legend in the field of creative computing, and also a co-founder of [Etsy](https://www.etsy.com/).
+[Jared Tarbell](http://www.complexification.net/gallery/) is something of a legend in the field of creative computing, and also a co-founder of [Etsy](https://www.etsy.com/).
 A lot of his work is over two decades old, but it still feels fresh.
-His website has just enough detail on his process that it's possible to reconstruct some of his work.
+His has just enough detail on his process that it's possible to reconstruct some of his work, whilst his [newer site](https://www.infinite.center/) has code with every image.

 You can't go far in creative computing without running into [Processing](https://processing.org/) and its descendant [p5.js](https://p5js.org/).
 They are probably the two most widely used software packages in the creative computing world, but are based on quite a different programming model to Doodle.
 You can't go very far in the Processing world without running into [Daniel Shiffman](https://en.wikipedia.org/wiki/Daniel_Shiffman) and his website [The Coding Train](https://thecodingtrain.com/), which has many many tutorials on a huge range of topics.